-If you have a home or property that you want to rent short-term, you might be tempted to list and manage the guest stays by yourself.
+If you have a home or property that you want to rent short-term, you might tempted to list and manage the guest stays by yourself.
 But for a small cut of your profit, a Airbnb property manager could help you manage aspects of the stay.

-So, is it worth hiring a short-term rental property manager?
+So, is it worth hiring a short-term Rental Property Manager?
 Let’s look at four ways you will get a return on your investment (ROI) if you choose to hire a Airbnb co-host.

-Increase Guest Bookings
+Rental Property Manager – Increase Guest Bookings

 Save Money on Simple Fixes